gaearon/overreacted.io/src/pages/a-complete-guide-to-useeffect/index.md

 ## Are Functions Part of the Data Flow?

-Interestingly, this pattern in broken with classes in a way that really shows the difference between the effect and lifecycle paradigms.
+Interestingly, this pattern is broken with classes in a way that really shows the difference between the effect and lifecycle paradigms.
 Consider this translation:

 ```jsx{5-8,18-20}
 class Parent extends Component {